-I put enough hot water to cover my feet in my foot massager/soaker (you could also just use a shallow plastic container).
+I put enough hot water to cover my feet in my foot spa.
+(Might as well pamper myself a bit while I'm at it!)
 I didn't even measure the Listerine and vinegar, but I poured in about 1/2 cup of each into the water.

 I sat and soaked my feet for 10-15 minutes, and then used a towel to wipe off my feet.
 And sure enough, a lot of the dry, cracked skin on my heels completely wiped off!

 Seriously, my feet were getting so bad that I was almost too embarrassed to wear sandals in public.
 My husband says the answer to soft feet is to wear socks and shoes all of the time, but I don't think so.
 Not during summer anyways!

 I was really pleased with the results of the foot soak.
 After I dried my feet I put some lotion on them and I could really tell a difference in how soft my feet were that whole day.
 I will definitely be doing it again (too much damage to be undone in one sitting, ha ha!).
 You would probably have an even better result if you have a foot scrubber to help scrape the dead skin off, but I haven't had a chance to get one yet.